danigosa/django-simple-seo/README.rst

 1. Create your SEO Model
 ------------------------

-Create a model subclassing the classes BaseMetada(title, author, description, keywords), OpenGraphMetada(includes facebook tags) or AllMetadata(Facebook and Twitter)
+Create a model subclassing the classes BaseMetada(title, author, description, keywords), OpenGraphMetada(includes facebook tags) or AllMetadata(Facebook and Twitter).
+You must use **register** to register the model.

 .. code-block:: python